Humanoid Whole-Body Badminton via Multi-Stage Reinforcement Learning: Conclusions

 \section{Conclusions}

-In this work, we present the first real-world humanoid badminton system powered by a unified whole-body RL policy trained with a three-stage curriculum.
-The curriculum progresses from guiding lower-body footwork, to inducing a full swing and gradually tightening positional and orientational accuracy, and finally removing most gait regularizers to focus learning on precise, robust hitting.
-The policy produces human-like badminton behaviors that coordinate stepping and swinging under tight time windows, without any expert demonstrations.
+We present, to our knowledge, the first real-world humanoid badminton system powered by a unified whole-body RL policy trained with a three-stage curriculum.
+The curriculum progresses from footwork acquisition, to swing emergence with tightened accuracy, and finally to task-focused refinement to enable precise, robust hitting without expert demonstrations.

-In simulation, two identical humanoids sustain rallies with a best run of 21 consecutive returns, achieving a hitting accuracy within 0.10 m position error and 0.2 rad orientation error.
-A separate comparison shows that the prediction-free variant matches the counterpart behavior that uses known hitting targets, while remaining robust to moderate aerodynamic variation.
-On hardware, the controller achieves swing speeds of about 5.3 m/s and returns ball-machine serves with outgoing shuttle speeds up to 10 m/s under sub-second timing, transferring zero-shot through domain randomization.
-We believe this framework marks an important step toward agile, interactive whole-body response tasks on humanoids.
-As next steps, we plan to deploy the prediction-free policy on hardware, move toward egocentric vision operation, and layer strategy learning via self-play so the robot can make its own hitting decisions.
+In simulation, two identical humanoids sustain rallies with a best run of 21 consecutive returns, achieving a hitting accuracy within 0.10~m position error and 0.2~rad orientation error.
+On hardware, the controller returns machine-served shuttles with outgoing speeds up to 19.1~m/s under sub-second timing and achieves human--robot rallies via zero-shot transfer.
+The prediction-free variant that removes explicit target prediction achieves comparable performance and remains robust to moderate aerodynamic variation.
+Overall, this work is a step toward dynamic, interactive whole-body response tasks on humanoids.